niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-game-and-watch-gold)=
 #### Gold
 [Gold](consoles-nintendo-game-and-watch-gold) is the 2nd series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch).
-It added alarm clock functionality, static color backgrounds, and a built-in wire loop stand.
+It adds alarm clock functionality, static color backgrounds, and a built-in wire loop stand.
 Its first game, *Manhole*, was released on [January 29, 1981](timeline-1981-01-29).

 ```{figure} ../images/consoles/nintendo-game-and-watch-gold.jpg